77even/Fast-nnUNet/docs/Distillation.md

    - 3.0: Default value, provides moderately smooth soft labels
    - 1.0: Sharper soft labels, closer to original predictions
    - 5.0: Very smooth soft labels, maximizes knowledge transfer

+4. 🔥 **DA5 Data Augmentation (`--use_da5`)**:
+   - Recommended for small datasets (< 100 training cases)
+   - Particularly effective for challenging segmentation tasks with fine anatomical structures
+   - Can improve model robustness by 2-5% on small datasets
+   - Compatible with all reduction factors and architectures
+   - May increase training time by 10-15% due to more intensive augmentation

 ## 🚀 Advanced Usage